anilsakr/k8s-prom-grafana/README.md

 kubectl port-forward --namespace monitoring service/grafana 3000:3000
 ```
 And you should be able to access grafana on `http://localhost:3000/login`
+Now, we need the credentials to log into Grafana, use the default credentials,
+`username: admin`, `password: admin`

 ## More Dashboards